dcunited001/Spectra/README.md

 any of the `.set` methods can be called on a renderEncoder without generating a new one.

+the easiest and best option here would be to have a renderStrategy object for a scene, which takes a list of pipelineState keys, along with blocks for each transition.  at this point, it's up to the user (via the scene) to decide how to transition between each renderEncoder.  the renderStrategy will accept the next block, which either transitions the renderEncoder to an acceptable state, or creates a new one from the commandBuffer.

+There should be an analogous computeStrategy.  renderStrategy should be nestable.  these should provide enough flexibility.

 #### How would i render hundreds of objects with separate textures, etc?